 Applying for Charge Cards

 Charge cards aren’t as widely offered as credit cards.
-Most of them are issued by American Express.

 Being approved for a charge card generally requires a good credit score, since it demands discipline from cardholders.
 Charge cards also tend to offer good rewards for spending.